Mrrvlad5/DSP_Mods/EpicResearch/README.md

     - Adv casmir crystal are moved to plane smelter tech that requires green.
     - Adv photon combiner are moved to quantumn printing tech that requires purple.
     - Adv nanotubes, Adv crystal silicon are moved to quantumn chem plant tech that requires green.
-    - Adv diamonds is moved to adv mining machine tech.
+    - Adv diamonds and graphene receips are moved to adv mining machine tech.
-    - Adv graphene is moved to gravity matrix tech.
 - Add 6 degree of sphere stress allowance when Gravity Lenses are availble (Gravity Wave refraction).
 - At levels 3-5, the speed of Vessels is improved by 3000m/s.
 - Vessel capacity is increased faster at levels 3-4.
+- Increased bonuses to mecha core capacity and recharge, mecha speed, drone speed and count, Vein Utilization that are gained at early upgrades levels by 2-3X to help manage larger-scale factories.

 bool  AdjustTechCosts = true
 - Signifficantly change technology costs.
 These changes include: